IV Tubing Misconnection Errors

 - Emphasize the risk of tubing misconnections in orientation and training curricula.

-- Identify and manage conditions and practices that may contribute to health care worker fatigue, and take appropriate action
+- Identify and manage conditions and practices that may contribute to healthcare worker fatigue and take appropriate action